rusticov/redis-coding-challenge/README.md

 ## Project Structure

 - `internal/command/` - Command implementations (PING, ECHO, GET, SET, etc)
+- `internal/config/` - Loading of configuration for running the server
+- `internal/list/` - Contains a specialized list implementation that is efficient pushing to the start and end of the list (left and right)
 - `internal/protocol/` - Redis protocol parsing and serialization
 - `internal/server/` - Server implementation
-- `internal/store/` - Key-value store implementation
+- `internal/store/` - Key-value store implementation including a Clock to access time and an expiry scanner to remove expired keys
-- `tests/` - Test utilities and high-level test cases
+- `tests/` - Test utilities and high-level test cases many of which can be run against a real Redis server

+### Clock

+The default Clock implementation uses the system clock.
+Clock variants are provided for testing against a fake clock.
+The fake clock can be used to simulate time passing and to verify key expiry is handled correctly.

 ## Testing Against Real Redis Server